lienliang/Pair_HMM_forward_GPU/README.md

 69.3239 ms / call  (float)
 72.4838 ms / call  (double)

+# PyCUDA Support:
-# PyCUDA Support, copy-paste the function definition and call it with PyCUDA in your own flow
+## copy-paste the function definition and call it with PyCUDA in your own flow
 For examples, please refer to: https://wiki.tiker.net/PyCuda/Examples
 Copy Right Reserved by AndreasKloeckner